jvishnuvardhan/TFK_blog/docs/index.md

 [5.
 A High Level Overview of Keras ModelCheckpoint Callback](https://medium.com/swlh/a-high-level-overview-of-keras-modelcheckpoint-callback-deae8099d786)

-Please follow me on The Medium and let me know if you need any help understanding other concepts in TensorFlow and/or Keras
+Please [follow me](https://jvishnuvardhan.medium.com/) on The Medium and let me know if you need any help understanding other concepts in TensorFlow and/or Keras.

 ### Markdown